harmonydata/harmonydata.github.io/content/en/discovery/psychosis-and-schizophrenia-datasets-and-studies.md

 ## Harnessing the Power of Longitudinal Studies

 Harmony Discovery also opens the door to longitudinal studies.
 These studies involve repeated observations of the same subjects over time, a methodology that enhances the accuracy and reliability of the data collected.
-This continuous monitoring allows researchers to analyze changes at the individual level, crucial for understanding conditions like psychosis and schizophrenia.
+This continuous monitoring allows researchers to analyse changes at the individual level, crucial for understanding conditions like psychosis and schizophrenia.

 ## Widespread Data Connection